st10478785/IMAD5112_Assignment1/Assignment1VishayGosai_1/README.md

 Button Functionality:
 "Get Suggestion" Button:
-- Gets text from edtTime input field
+Gets text from edtTime input field
-- Converts input to lowercase and removes whitespace
-- Uses if-else statements to match input with specific times:
+Converts input to lowercase and removes whitespace Uses if-else statements to match input with specific times:

-  * "morning" → "Breakfast: Eggs and toast"
+"morning" - "Breakfast: Eggs and toast"
-  * "mid-morning" → "Snack: A fresh fruit"
+"mid-morning" - "Snack: A fresh fruit"
-  * "afternoon" → "Lunch: A nice sandwich"
-  * "mid-afternoon" → "Snack: A slice of cake"
+ "afternoon" - "Lunch: A nice sandwich" "mid-afternoon" - "Snack: A slice of cake"
-  * "dinner" → "Pasta with your favorite sauce"
+"dinner" - "Pasta with your favourite sauce"
-  * "after dinner" → "Dessert: Ice cream or chocolate"
-  * Invalid input → Error message
+ "after dinner" - "Dessert: Ice cream or chocolate" Invalid input - Error message

-- Displays the suggestion in txtAnswer
+Displays the suggestion in txtAnswer

 "Reset" Button:
 - Clears both the input field (edtTime)
 - Clears the answer display (txtAnswer)
 The app provides a simple interface where users can:
 Enter a time of day
 Type time of day ( morning, afternoon etc )